SanjayKrishnanP/Pizza-Sales-Analysis-Power-BI-Dashboard/README.md

-# Pizza Sales Analysis Power BI Dashboard Report
+# Pizza Sales Analysis Using Power BI and SQL

 ## Overview